This feature was originally published on March 24th, 2017, but has since been updated

-You may have heard about sustainable agriculture but have you ever heard about sustainably made champagnes?
+You may have heard about sustainable agriculture.
+But have you ever heard about sustainable champagne?
 Do you understand the difference between, sustainable, organic and biodynamic farming and wine making?
-Read this blog post to learn more about their main characteristics.
+Read on to learn more.

 Sustainable agriculture refers to the ability of a farm, or a winegrower in our case, to produce food indefinitely, without causing severe or irreversible damage to the ecosystem.
 Sustainable growing methods are also used by a few champagne producers and are an interesting alternative to organic champagnes.

-Champagne winegrowers introduced the principles of sustainable agriculture in 2004, by dramatically reducing the use of pesticides and replacing them by other eco-friendlier measures.
+Champagne winegrowers introduced the principles of sustainable agriculture in 2004, by dramatically reducing the use of pesticides and replacing them with other eco-friendly measures.

-Farming sustainably in Champagne means to use no genetically modified material, prune vines intensively to get smaller yields but better fruits and avoid illnesses, use natural or wild yeast, no filtration or freezing and no animal clarifying agents.
+Farming sustainably in Champagne follows these guidelines: no genetically modified material; prune vines intensively to get smaller yields but better fruits and avoid illnesses; use natural or wild yeast; no filtration or freezing; no animal clarifying agents.

-Changes covered by the sustainability certification in Champagne include critical activities of preventing soil erosion, managing water supplies and runoff, constructing more efficient buildings, reducing transportation emissions and emissions related to glass and packaging.
+Changes covered by the sustainability certification in Champagne include critical activities of preventing soil erosion, managing water supplies and runoff, constructing more efficient buildings and reducing greenhouse gas emissions from transportation, glass and packaging.

 The sustainability certification in champagne called VDC [Viticulture Durable en Champagne, which is a regionalised certification standard from the French national called HVE – Haute Valeur Environnementale] covers 99 criteria.

-Among the key focus areas are carbon footprint, biodiversity, and water management.
-It also covers waste management, energy management, limited use of chemical treatments and soil regeneration.
-In the vineyards, biodiversity will be preserved using pesticides only in case of emergency (like at the doctors when using antibiotics).
-Growers will look at adding nutrients by planting non-competing crops like mustard seeds and alfalfa, cover crops will be planted on 30% of the vineyard surface to avoid water evaporation, rainwater recuperation systems will be installed, as well as solar panels and energy-efficient equipment for the cellar cooling systems.
+Key focus areas are energy, biodiversity, and water management, all of which are measured by the carbon footprint.
+The certification also covers waste management (see did you know below), limited use of chemical treatments and soil regeneration.
+In the vineyards, biodiversity will be preserved using pesticides only in case of emergency (like at the doctor’s when using antibiotics).
+Growers will look at adding nutrients by planting non-competing crops like mustard seeds and alfalfa; cover crops will be planted on 30% of the vineyard surface to avoid water evaporation; instilling rainwater recuperation systems, solar panels and energy-efficient equipment for the cellar cooling systems.

 There is no single national sustainability system for wine in France, but two programs bear mentioning – a sustainable agriculture system favored by a small group of wineries and a regional sustainability program in the Champagne region.